Columbia University commencement: Overview

 Before the 19th century, Columbia's graduation ceremonies generally did not take place on campus.
 For roughly a century following the college's founding, the commencement procession would march each year from College Hall, which was located on Park Place, to Trinity Church or one of its chapels, where the actual ceremony would be held.
 After the college moved to its Madison Avenue campus in 1857, commencements were usually held at the Academy of Music, the city's first opera house.

 Commencement only began to be held on campus following the university's final move to its current campus in Morningside Heights, which took place in 1898.
 For Columbia's first three decades in Morningside Heights, it held its graduations in the now-demolished University Hall, the university gymnasium.
-Since 1926, commencement has been held every year on the steps of Low Memorial Library with a few exceptions, including notably the 1968 ceremony, which was instead held in the Cathedral of St. John the Divine due to the protests that had shaken the university two months earlier.
+From 1926 until 2025, commencement was held most years on the steps of Low Memorial Library with a few exceptions, including the 1968 ceremony, which was instead held in the Cathedral of St. John the Divine due to the protests that occurred two months earlier, virtual ceremonies in 2020 and 2021 due to the COVID-19 pandemic, and in 2024 when the 2024 Columbia University pro-Palestinian campus occupation led again to the cancellation of a university wide commencement.